FahimKamal/Unity_FK-Toolbox_Project/README.md

          [RequireReference]
          [SerializeField] private IntEvent damageEvent;
         ```
-          + Now to raise the event write these limes of code: Value of `damageAmount` will ge passed on as parameter.
+          + Now to raise the event write these lines of code: Value of `damageAmount` will ge passed on as parameter.
         ```c#
          ...
          int damageAmount = 10;